peter-kimanzi/Motion-Blurred-Numbers/README.md

 # Motion-Blurred-Numbers

-Motion Blurred Number with CSS
+Motion Blurred Number with CSS.

 ## Technologies used